frankkilcommins/SwaggerHub-Portal-Management/products/Okta Integrations/TSD - SCIM Users Exp API.md

-This document provides specifics that describes the API application that is to be built to support the interactions related to supporting McLane usres managed and the synchronization of that data via OKTA.
+This document provides specifics that describes the API application that is to be built to support the interactions related to supporting McLane users managed and the synchronization of that data via OKTA.

 # Taxonomy